jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/37 - Mid Point Battle.md

 # The Death Star

 Midway through _Star Wars_, the ship taking Skywalker, Obi-Wan, Leia, and Solo is captured by the very ship their secret plans were stolen to destroy.
-It's great writing.
-Because, they now have to escape it, so they can destroy it.
+It's great writing, because, they have to escape it, so they can destroy it.

 Well I hope you took notes Skywalker.
 Because they got me!
 The antagonists have me in a Darth Blockbuster choke hold.
 And I'm in trouble.

 See, I broke the rules, and they sent their stormtroopers, and I was over powered.
 Not by superior reasoning, philosophy, or ethics.
-No, they over powered me because the extras joined them!
+No, they over powered me because some extras joined them!

 I'm here, like Rapunzel, trapped.
 I'm being well treated and feed, other than being forced to listen to red / blue cable news.
 Can you face Darth Blockbuster.
 Can you convince the extras I'm a good guy?
 Can you save me?

 Oh what did I do?
 I downloaded a movie from pirate bay.

 Hurry up!
 Blue / red cable news is showing protesters flying into a Climate Change Strike.
 I don't know how much longer I got, nevermind the polar bears.
-Although I think the bears will realize the stupidity before the walking bristol boards, with lots of air miles, do.
-Move it!
+Although I think the bears will realize the stupidity before the bristol boards with all the air miles do.
+Help!

 ## Skywalker Turns on His Lightsaber